xdk2mam/xdk2mam/lora-sdcard/README.md

 The following repository has instructions to setup an application and device using [The Things Network](https://www.thethingsnetwork.org/), code for the Bosch XDK 110 and for the data receiver in Node.js where the attach to Tangle via MAM happens.

-**This package uses a microSD card with a config file to specify which sensor's you want to use, the intervals and LoRa frequency, which makes possible to use the XDK in diferent networks without need to recompile (you just change values in the config file and you are ready to go)**
+**This package uses a microSD card with a config file to specify which sensors you want to use, the data relay intervals and LoRa frequency, which makes possible to use the XDK in diferent networks without need to recompile (you just change values in the config file and you are ready to go)**

 - xdk2mam-lora (C Code to build and flash to your XDK)